julius-julius/qsc/README.md

 - For type II states, use *LReven_example.out*
 - For type III states, use *geneven_example.out*
 - For type IV states, use *genPP_example.out*

+Once compiled, ensure that the exeutable file and the Mathematica notebook are in the same directory.
+The C++ sourcecode needs to be compiled only once.

+## Execution

+In order to ensure that everything goes smoothly, we recommend to test the executables by following these three steps.

+### Step 1: Execute from Mathematica notebook

+Ensure that the executable file is in the same directry as the Mathematica notebooks available in the /core directory.
+Depending on your application, you should use

+- *LReven_example.nb* for type I states
+- *LReven_example.nb* for type II states
+- *geneven_example.nb* for type III states
+- *genPP_example.nb* for type IV states

+Run the corresponding Mathematica notebook